Home

 Art a la Carte

-Join us for a festive cocktail hour, music, delicious dinner and enlightening art related talk by acclaimed speakers at the beautiful and historic University Club of Santa Barbara
+We enjoyed a festive cocktail hour, music, delicious dinner and enlightening art related talk by acclaimed speakers at the beautiful and historic University Club of Santa Barbara

 Art a la carte